neptune-ai/docs/docs/learn-about-neptune/deployment.rst

 Depending on the way you deploy your system, your experiment data can be hosted in Neptune servers or stored on your premises or cloud provider.

-Hosted deployment
+Hosted Deployment
 -----------------

 Using this configuration, you run your experiments wherever you want but send experiment logs to our servers on `neptune.ai`.
 This follows common SaaS platform practise.

 To get started, just register at http://neptune.ai/register and follow the onboarding instructions.

-On-premises deployment
+On-premises Deployment
 ----------------------

-In this configuration, we deploy application on your infrastructure of your choice, including the backend, the frontend, and all your experiment data.
+In this configuration, we deploy the application on the infrastructure of your choice, including the backend, the frontend, and all your experiment data.
 In this mode, data never leaves your organization.

-You can deploy Neptune on local servers or in any cloud (AWS, GCP, Azure, custom hardware).
+You can deploy Neptune on local servers or in any cloud (AWS, GCP, Azure or custom hardware).

 To get started, reach out by email to: contact@neptune.ai.